truenas/middleware/docs/userguide/truenas_storage.rst

 Extending a ZFS Volume
 ^^^^^^^^^^^^^^^^^^^^^^

-The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> Volume Manager`, shown in Figure 8.1a, can be used to add additional disks to an existing ZFS volume.
+The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> Volume Manager`, shown in :numref:`Figure %s: Creating a ZFS Pool Using Volume Manager <tn_zfs1a>`, can be used to add additional disks to an existing ZFS volume.
 This drop-down menu will be empty if no ZFS volume exists.

 .. note:: if the existing volume is encrypted, a warning message will remind you that the operation of extending a volume will reset the passphrase and recovery key.
 After extending the volume, you should immediately recreate both using the instructions in :ref:`Managing Encrypted Volumes`.